weijiang2009/PaddleOCR/README.md

     <img src="./doc/ppocr_framework.png" width="800">
 </div>

 PaddleOCR is a practical ultra-lightweight OCR system.
 It is mainly composed of 3 parts: the DB Text Detection, the Detection Frame Correction and the CRNN Text Recognition.
 The system adopts 19 effective strategies from 8 aspects including the Backbone Network Selection and Adjustment, Prediction Head Design, Data Augmentation, Learning Rate Transformation Strategy, Regularization Parameter Selection, Pre-training Model Use, Automatic Model Tailoring and Quantization to optimize and slim down each module.
 The final results are an ultra-lightweight Chinese & English OCR model with an overall size being 3.5M and an English digital OCR model being 2.8M.
-For more details, please refer to our [technical report](https://arxiv.org/abs/2009.09941).
+For more details, please refer to our [Technical Report](https://arxiv.org/abs/2009.09941).
 Besides, the Implementation of FPGM Pruner and PACT Quantization is based on [PaddleSlim](https://github.com/PaddlePaddle/PaddleSlim).

 <a name="News"></a>
 ## News 新闻
 Note: PaddleOCR now supports both dynamic graph and static graph programming paradigm
-- Dynamic graph: dygraph branch (default), **supported by paddle 2.0.0 ([installation](./doc/doc_en/installation_en.md))**
+- Dynamic graph: dygraph branch (default), **supported by paddle 2.0.0 ([Installation](./doc/doc_en/installation_en.md))**
 - Static graph: develop branch

 - 2021.02.08 Release PaddleOCRv2.0(branch release/2.0) and set as default branch.
 Check release note here: https://github.com/PaddlePaddle/PaddleOCR/releases/tag/v2.0.0 .

-- 2021.01.21 ADD more than 25+ multilingual recognition models [model list](./doc/doc_en/models_list_en.md) including：English, Chinese, German, French, Japanese，Spanish，Portuguese, Russia, Arabic et. al. Models for many MORE languages will be added soon.
+- 2021.01.21 ADD more than 25+ multilingual recognition models [Model List](./doc/doc_en/models_list_en.md) including：English, Chinese, German, French, Japanese，Spanish，Portuguese, Russia, Arabic et. al. Models for many MORE languages will be added soon.
 [Develop Plan](https://github.com/PaddlePaddle/PaddleOCR/issues/1048).

 - 2020.12.15 Update Data synthesis tool, i.e., [Style-Text](./StyleText/README.md), easy to synthesize a large number of images which are similar to the target scene image.